Psychology Grant to Address Youth Confinement Amid COVID-19

 Correctional facilities have emerged as hotspots for the spread of COVID-19, and confined youth face an increased risk of COVID-19 infection.
 Given the overrepresentation of youth of color in correctional facilities, the disproportionate infection and mortality rate of COVID-19 among communities of color is compounded for these youth.

-Psychology professor Naomi Goldstein, PhD, is Director of the Juvenile Justice Research and Reform Lab and Principal Investigator (PI) of the grant.
-For more than two decades, she has collaborated with community stakeholders to use social science research to improve juvenile justice policy and practice to produce better outcomes for youth and communities, with efforts focused on dismantling the school-to-prison pipeline, restructuring juvenile probation systems, protecting youth rights during police contacts, and reducing racial and ethnic disparities within the justice system.
+Psychology professor Naomi Goldstein, PhD, is director of the Juvenile Justice Research and Reform Lab and principal investigator of the grant.
+For more than two decades, Goldstein has collaborated with community stakeholders to use social science research to improve juvenile justice policy and practice to produce better outcomes for youth and communities, with efforts focused on dismantling the school-to-prison pipeline, restructuring juvenile probation systems, protecting youth rights during police contacts, and reducing racial and ethnic disparities within the justice system.
+She is a professor of psychology and co-director of Drexel’s JD/PhD program in Law and Psychology.

 Psychology professor and co-investigator Kirk Heilbrun, PhD, ABPP, has conducted grant-supported research on forensic mental health assessment, violence risk assessment, and risk-reducing interventions since 1994.